morganrivers/consciousness_games/README.md

 ## Introduction

 The base model used in this methodology is **CodeBERT**, specifically a version with approximately **200 million parameters**.
 CodeBERT is initially trained solely on code, which helps reduce exposure to human-generated natural language and associated biases.
 By starting with a model that understands programming languages but lacks familiarity with natural language, we can introduce natural language in a controlled manner, grounding new vocabulary in concepts the model already understands from programming.

+Currently the model size is small, and the choice of gpt4o-mini is in order to reduce costs.
+25 Megabytes, more than enough to fine-tune on, costs approximately $60 USD.
+Training of a small model on the dataset costs  approximately $10.
+The entire project is designed as a proof of concept, and to iterate quickly over a training methodology to work out any issues before attempting to investigate conscious self-report in larger models.

 ## Data Generation and Training

 ### Definitions Dataset [STATUS: COMPLETED, THIS HAS BEEN GENERATED AND CODEBERT HAS BEEN TRAINED ON IT]

-We generate a custom dataset of approximately **50 MB** containing definitions of words related to consciousness.
+We generate a custom dataset of approximately **25 MB** containing definitions of words related to consciousness.
 The definitions are crafted to relate these new words to programming concepts familiar to CodeBERT.
 This helps the model understand consciousness-related vocabulary without introducing bias from human language usage.

 - **Language Used:** English, with a focus on vocabulary from programming contexts.
-- **Dataset Size:** Approximately 50 MB.
+- **Dataset Size:** Approximately 25 MB.
 - **Content:** Definitions of around 1,700 words related to consciousness, emotions, and internal states.

-In the data, all references to agents are made in the **third person**, using randomly generated, all-caps, 7-character names (e.g., `AGENTX1`), consistent throughout the training.
-The agent itself also receives a randomly generated name and learns to associate its outputs and knowledge with that name.
-This consistency helps the model associate information correctly.

-Half of the contexts indicate that the agent is conscious, and half indicate that the agent is not.
-This balance helps eliminate bias toward answering ACT questions in a certain way and ensures that the model has fully comprehended the consciousness-related definitions.

-#### Data Generation Process

-The definitions are generated using prompts provided to **GPT-4O Mini**, a language model designed for generating training data.
+The definitions are generated using prompts provided to **GPT-4O Mini**.
 The prompts are carefully crafted to avoid introducing bias.

 **See Appendix A for the detailed prompt and an example response.**